dx-ted-emea/azure-tessel/labs/service-bus-queues/README.md

 In order to successfully complete this lab you need to:

 * Have successfully setup your Azure Subscription, your development environment and your Tessel according to instructions outlined in the [Setup Lab](../_setup).
+* You have installed the [Azure Node.js SDK](http://azure.microsoft.com/en-us/develop/nodejs/)

 Instructions